-Commercial fishing boats burn hundreds of gallons of fuel simply travelling from their home port to their destination, then back again.
+Commercial fishing boats burn hundreds of gallons of fuel simply travelling from home port to destination, then back again.
 Traditional drive systems typically have the boat’s captain choose an arbitrary speed, and because time is money, engines often operate at near their top cruising speed — usually in excess of 1000 rpm.
 In the case of the North American, a 35-yr old crab boat based in Seattle, running the engine 1025 rpm consumes 42 gal of fuel per hour.
 The North American is an 110-ft house forward fishing vessel capable of carrying a full load of king crabs weighing 170,000 lb.
 It ventures north from Seattle for the Alaskan king crab fishing season.

 Adding substantially to total fuel consumption while in transit is an auxiliary generator, which provides electrical power for lights, accommodations, and other functions.
 The diesel engine driving the generator is governed to run continuously at 1800 rpm.
 Considering it usually takes days to reach a fishing site — such as the Bering Sea, between Alaska and Russia — the generator itself consumes hundreds of gallons of fuel and spews out an equivalent amount of emissions per excursion.
 The North American overcomes both of these liabilities by monitoring fuel consumption and using hydraulics to run its generator during travel.